Skip to content

 self.__config_login = func

-def config_event_handler(self, func: Callable[[Datasy], None]) -> None:
+def config_event_handler(self, func: Callable[[Datasy], None]) -> Callable[[Datasy], None]:

-"""Decorator to add page event handler settings.
+"""Decorator to add page event handler settings."""

 self.__config_event = func